JakeSteam/osrs-ironmen/automation/template.md

-There are too many goddamn snowflake accounts, here's a list of all that have YouTube series.
+There are too many goddamn snowflake ironman accounts to keep track of, here's a list of all that have a YouTube series.
 At least, those with more than 2 progress videos!

-This list updates once a day[^autoupdate], feel free to [add any missing playlists](#add-a-playlist).
+This list updates once a day[^autoupdate], feel free to [add any missing playlists](#add-a-playlist) or [read the announcement post](https://blog.jakelee.co.uk/osrs-ironmen-list-of-youtube-series/).

 ## Controls